judithmorgan/chemicals-in-cosmetics/README.md

 ORDER BY countofchemicalsremoved DESC
 ````

-9) Chemical By Product and Company
+9) List out all chemicals by product and company.

 ````sql
 SELECT chemicalname, COUNT(chemicaldateremoved) AS countofchemicalsremoved